 List some of the things you’ve accomplished:

-- List the skills you’ve used to get things done—at work, at home and in the community.
+- List the skills you’ve used to get things done—at work, at home, and in school

-- Use the Your Accomplishments and Skills exercise to get started.
+- Use the Accomplishments and Skills exercise to get started

 Look for occupations that are a good fit for your experience

 In the previous section, you listed some of the skills you’ve learned through your life experiences.
 These kinds of skills can often be put to use in a wide variety of work settings.
-As you check out the following examples, think about how your skills could lead to specific occupations or positions:
+Check out the following examples.
+Think about how your skills could lead to specific occupations or positions: